Novimatrem/novisona/about.markdown

 • Body fat percentage: 94%

-• Mobility: very little, she can basically only stand for around 30 seconds at a time, and even that's very physically taxing and demanding, only can manage very very slowly waddling.
-Essentially remains immobile, for the best.
-She hasn't reasonably been able to stand since for many years, and doesn't try to anymore.
+• Mobility: none, she can not stand.
+She hasn’t been able to move in years, not even slightly- she wouldn’t want to, and has no reason to, anyway.
+Remains immobile, for her health and weight gain.
+She doesn't even try to move because there's no need and she wouldn't manage it regardless.

 • Paws: she has them, yes. both at the end of her arms, and at the bottom of her legs.
 100% paws, all the time.
 Her claws are painted with black nail varnish.